Skip to content

 Skill Command Description

-Browse Playground /browse-playground Access preprod-ui via Playwright (port 3001)
+Browse Playground /rose-browse-playground Access preprod-ui via Playwright (port 3001)

-Browse Demo Page /browse-demo-page Access widget demo page via Playwright (port 8083)
+Browse Demo Page /rose-browse-demo-page Access widget demo page via Playwright (port 8083)

-Browse Backoffice /browse-backoffice Access client-backoffice via Playwright (port 3002)
+Browse Backoffice /rose-browse-backoffice Access client-backoffice via Playwright (port 3002)

 Agent Skills (Client Configuration)